ckeditor/ckeditor5/docs/builds/guides/development/custom-builds.md

 git clone -b stable git@github.com:<your-username>/ckeditor5.git
 ```

-Builds are available in the packages directory.
-The directories are named ckeditor5-build-*.
+Builds are available in the `packages/` directory.
+The directories are named `ckeditor5-build-*`.
 For example, use the following command to get to the classic build:

 ```bash